 Recommended hotels in Old Town

 - Cozytel Chiangmai: Located just a short walk from Three Kings Monument, this low-cost hotel mostly offers a convenient location.
-You can easily walk to the famous temples but the hotel doesn’t have a lot of extra amenities.
+You can easily walk to the most famous temples in Chiang Mai but the hotel doesn’t have a lot of extra amenities.

-- Pingviman Hotel: This luxurious hotel is a great choice for those who enjoy travelling in style.
+- Pingviman Hotel: This luxurious hotel is a great choice for those who enjoy travelling in style and sits among the finest hotels in Chiang Mai.
 The elegant furnishings and on-site restaurant make you feel like royalty, allowing you to relax and test authentic Thai cuisine without leaving your hotel.

-- Anumat Premium Budget Hotel: As a three-star hotel, this option has simple features.
+- Anumat Premium Budget Hotel: As a three-star hotel, this accommodations option has simple features.
 Each room has a bed, a snack bar, and a TV.
-If you want a massage or Thai food, you’ll need to explore the city.
+If you want a massage or Thai food, you’ll need to explore elsewhere.
 Luckily, the hotel is a short walk from the Sunday night market.

-✔ Top area to stay for foodies who love shopping
+✔ Top place to stay in Chiang Mai for foodies who love shopping

 The sub-district of Haiya is mostly known for Wualai Road.
 On Saturdays, the road becomes a walking market street.
 The market opens in the afternoon, always packed with vendors selling everything from locally made goods to clothing and street food.

-As with the other districts, Haiya also has a selection of wats to visit.
+As with the other top districts to stay in Chiang Mai, Haiya also has a selection of wats to visit.
 A block from the night market, you’ll find Wat Sri Suphan.
-This temple stands out from the others in the city for its interesting exterior and interior.
+This temple stands out from the others in Chiang Mai for its interesting exterior and interior.

 While most of the temples feature gold leaf décor, Wat Sri Suphan is entirely adorned in silver.
 The walls, roof, statues, and décor all feature silver.